Academy maniacs: Nikita Lytkin

-Nikita Lytkin was born on 24 March 1993.
+Nikita Lytkin was born on March 24, 1993.
 His great-grandparents were hydraulic builders, and participated in the construction of the Uglich and Irkutsk hydropower stations, while his mother Marina worked as an employee at a shoe store.
 Like Artyom Anoufriev, his father was absent.
 His father, of Ossetian ethnicity, left the family in Lytkin's early childhood.
 Lytkin also had a younger half-brother, who shot himself after the death of his mother.
-Soon after, the father returned to the family, but his depression, caused by the death of his second wife and the suicide of his second son, did not allow him to establish contact with his Nikita.
+Soon after, the father returned to the family, but his depression, caused by the death of his second wife and the suicide of his second son, did not allow him to establish contact with Nikita.
 His father later returned to the family sporadically, leaving Lytkin even more disappointed each time he left.
 The last time he saw him was at 16, but the two found it difficult to communicate.

 Outwardly, Lytkin behaved quietly and calmly, but, according to his mother, he grew up very closed and uncommunicative.
 If guests came to visit, Lytkin preferred not to appear and each time went to his room.
-In childhood, he was often caught for painting walls at the entrance of the house.
-In his elementary school, Lytkin had a friend named Artur Lysenko, who helped him adapt among his peers.
-"He treated him like a thing. <...> Nikita could not refuse, did not know how to say no. He had no opinion.
-I taught him to be able to say this very no. And when he learned that, he stopped being friends with Artur."—Lytkin's mother said later.
+In childhood, he was often caught painting walls at the entrance of the house.
+In elementary school, Lytkin had a friend named Artur Lysenko, who helped him adapt among his peers.
+"He treated him like an object.
+But he helped him a lot - helped him to adapt.
+Nikita could not refuse, did not know how to say no. He had no option.
+I taught him to be able to say this very no. And when he learned that, he stopped being friends with Artur," Lytkin's mother commented on their relationship.